Our journey so far

 Why might I want to join in with LLF?

 The LLF process is a unique opportunity to play your part in the life and direction of the Church of England.
-It’s about being open together to hearing what God is saying to the Church of England today.
-The hope is that churches across the country will run the LLF course in small groups and contribute responses (as a group or individually) to be gathered and fed into the next stage of the General Synod debate in 2022.
+It’s about learning from each other and being open together to hear what God is saying to the Church of England today.
+The hope is that churches across the country will run the LLF Course in small groups and contribute responses (as a group or individually) to be gathered and fed into the next stage of the General Synod debate in 2022.
 Find out more about how to make your voice heard.

 How can I join in?

 Start by asking your vicar or church leadership team whether they are or would consider running an LLF Course you can join.
 If your church is not taking part at this time, contact one of the LLF advocates to find out if there is a course running near you that you can join.
 There are other resources available on the LLF Hub including a book and podcast episodes.
 You can go through the resources yourself, but the hope is that most people will engage with the resources (most likely through the LLF Course) with others.

 What is the purpose/outcome of LLF?

 Through the LLF process, it’s hoped that churches across England will engage in a discussion and learn together on questions of identity, sexuality, relationships and marriage.